ksegura1991/Project-2/README.md

 # Project-2
-Grocery store disparities in Chicago
+Grocery stores in Chicago.
+Each pop-up will show you where each store in chicago is located and its name.